It Pays to Own Stocks that Pay Special Dividends. Here’s How They Work.

 Special Dividends Can Have Tax Implications

 Most regular dividends are taxed as qualified dividends or long-term capital gains.
 However, special dividends may be a combination of capital gains, ordinary income and returns of capital.
-Most are considered return of capital, but pay attention to the 1099-DIV forms you receive from your investments, so that you know exactly how the special dividend is being treated.
+Most are considered return of capital, but pay attention to the 1099-DIV forms you receive from your investments, so that you know exactly how the dividend is being treated.
 Of course, you should have some idea prior to tax time because the company should advise shareholders at the time of the dividend.

-Because special dividends decrease the company’s book value—at least temporarily—you might see the share price decline upon the payment of the dividend.
+Side note: Because special dividends decrease the company’s book value—at least temporarily—you might see the share price decline upon the payment of the dividend.
 That happened with Saks, too, but I was able to sell my shares immediately upon the dividend payment.

 To Buy or Not to Buy